mjfender/goophy/README.md

 ## Installation Instructions
-The add-on is not published yet in the Google Apps Marketplace.
-To try it out in the meantime, you can create the add-on right inside a Google Doc using the code in this repository.
+To install Goophy for free, (visit the Google Docs Add-on store)[https://chrome.google.com/webstore/detail/goophy/hihakceniinffblahgbijojnpjbmecki?utm_source=permalink].

+Once installed, you can start Goophy from the menu bar of a Google Doc.
+Go to **Add-ons > Goophy > Start Goophy.**

+For a very Goophy walkthrough, go to **Add-ons > Goophy > How to Use**.

 ### Instructions
 1. In a new Google Doc, select Tools > Script editor in the menu.
 Choose "Blank Project".